samplchallenges/SAMPL8/README.md

 Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127).

 GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format are now available (3/10/21).
-Enumerated microstates of each molecule will be added at a later time.
+Enumerated microstates of each molecule are available (as of 5/4/21).

 ## MANIFEST
-- `host_guest`: Details on host-guest challenges.
+- [`host_guest/`](host_guest/): Details on host-guest challenges.
-- `physical_properties`: Details on physical properties challenge
+- [`physical_properties/`](physical_properties/): Details on the GSK physical properties challenge

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).